peterdee/node-cpu-heavy/README.md

 #### 4. Worker Threads server

-A server where a new Worker Thread is launched every time request hits the server (i. e. request handler function is running), this affects the perfomance since lots of new threads are created to handle incoming requests
+A server where a new Worker Thread is launched every time request hits the server (i. e. request handler function is running), this affects the performance since lots of new threads are created to handle incoming requests

 All of these threads are bound to a single process